2263. Arbitration Disclosure to Associated Persons Signing or Acknowledging Form U4

 (1) You are agreeing to arbitrate any dispute, claim or controversy that may arise between you and your firm, or a customer, or any other person that is required to be arbitrated under the rules of the self-regulatory organizations with which you are registering.
 This means you are giving up the right to sue a member, customer, or another associated person in court, including the right to a trial by jury, except as provided by the rules of the arbitration forum in which a claim is filed.

-(2) A claim alleging employment discrimination, including a sexual harassment claim, in violation of a statute is not required to be arbitrated under FINRA rules.
+(2) A claim alleging employment discrimination in violation of a statute is not required to be arbitrated under FINRA rules.
 Such a claim may be arbitrated at FINRA only if the parties have agreed to arbitrate it, either before or after the dispute arose.
 The rules of other arbitration forums may be different.